 Minimise the duration, intensity and/or extent of impacts on native vegetation (including direct, indirect and cumulative impacts), if clearance cannot be avoided.

-Rehabilitateor restore, the ecosystems that have been degraded at the site of clearance, if adverse impacts cannot be minimised or avoided.
+Rehabilitate or restore ecosystems that have been degraded at the site of clearance, if adverse impacts cannot be minimised or avoided.

 Offset to compensate for any significant residual adverse impacts that cannot be otherwise avoided, minimised and/or rehabilitated or restored, so that there is no net loss of biodiversity.
 Providing a Significant Environmental Benefit (SEB) offset is a requirement under the Regulations for activities that require a risk assessment (see list below).

 You must consider the Mitigation Hierarchy as part of any activity to clear native vegetation under the Regulations.
+For further information, see the Fact Sheet - Mitigation Hierarchy.

 Data Reports prepared by Accredited Consultants must clearly address each of the levels.